 A project of measured survey and recording of two archaeological sites at Mulchaich Farm on the Black Isle was carried out by the North of Scotland Archaeological Society (NOSAS) in 2009 (Marshall 2011a).
 The sites are remarkable survivals in a landscape which has seen intensive agriculture.
 Oral tradition has it that at least one was involved in the production of Ferintosh whisky in the 18th century.

-The lands of Mulchaich lay within the property which became known as Ferintosh (in English ‘land of the thane/toiseach’) and an outlying portion of the shire of Nairn (Watson 1904, 114).
+The lands of Mulchaich lay within the property which became known as Ferintosh (‘land of the thane/toiseach’) and an outlying portion of the shire of Nairn (Watson 1904, 114).
 The Roy military map drawn around AD 1750 depicts a number of settlements in Ferintosh: one of them was probably Mulchaich but it is not named.
 In the early 19th century Mulchaich comprised two farms known as Upper and Lower Mulchaich.

 Duncan Forbes of Culloden acquired the lands of Ferintosh and in 1690 the Scottish Parliament made a special grant to him of the privilege of distilling whisky on his estate largely free of duty as compensation for the laying waste of his estates by the Jacobites (Mowat 2003).
 In the Act of Parliament Ferintosh was described as “an ancient brewery of whisky”.